Our House

 Clear plastic fumigation tent covering house.
 Photo by USDA.

-Yes.
-Fumigation suffers from several drawbacks.
+Fumigation in general suffers from several drawbacks.
 It is very expensive and must be performed by an experienced pest control operator.
-It is inherently hazardous, especially fumigation involving poison gas.
-It requires vacating the property for one to several days.
-And, it leaves no residual protection behind -- structures may become re-infested at anytime after fumigation is completed.
-It is, however, sometimes the only approach that will eliminate an existing infestation.
-See our article about selecting pest control services before making the decision to hire these services.
+It is also inherently hazardous, especially fumigation that uses poison gas.
+Structure fumigation may also require vacating the property for one to several days.
+And, since it leaves no residual protection behind so structures may become re-infested at anytime after the job is completed.

 Mission: To provide accurate, up-to-date and unbiased information for solving common insect and mite problems around your home, business and landscape using least-toxic methods.

-Please see the Disclaimer statements as well (sorry, but these are necessary).
+Please see the Disclaimer statements as well.